Pug: Physical characteristics

-While the pugs that are depicted in eighteenth century prints tend to be long and lean, modern breed preferences are for a square cobby body, a compact form, a deep chest, and well-developed muscle.
+While the Pugs that are depicted in eighteenth century prints tend to be long and lean, modern breed preferences are for a square cobby body, a compact form, a deep chest, and well-developed muscle.
 Their smooth and glossy coats can be fawn, apricot fawn, silver fawn, or black.
 The markings are clearly defined and there is a trace of a black line extending from the occiput to the tail.
 The tail normally curls tightly over the hip.

+The Pug's muzzle is blunt and very short giving a square shaped appearance to the head.

-Pugs have two distinct shapes for their ears, "rose" and "button".
+Pugs have two distinct ear shapes, "rose" and "button".
 "Rose" ears are smaller than the standard style of "button" ears, and are folded with the front edge against the side of the head.
 Breeding preference goes to "button" style ears.

-Pugs' legs are strong, straight, of moderate length and are set well under.
+Pugs' legs are strong, straight, of moderate length, and are set well under.
 Their shoulders are moderately laid back.
-Their ankles are strong, their feet are small, their toes are well split-up, and their nails are black.
+Their ankles are strong, their feet are small, their toes are well split-up, and their claws are black.
 The lower teeth normally protrude further than their upper, resulting in an under-bite.

 Temperament

-This breed is often described by the Latin phrase multum in parvo, or "much in little" or "a lot of dog in a small space", alluding to the pug's remarkable and charming personality, despite its small size.
-Pugs are strong-willed but rarely aggressive, and are suitable for families with children.
-The majority of the breed is very fond of children and sturdy enough to properly play with them.
-Depending on their owner's mood, they can be quiet and docile but also vivacious and teasing.
+The American Kennel Club says the motto of the breed is the Latin phrase multum in parvo, or "much in little" or "a lot of dog in a small space".
 Pugs tend to be intuitive and sensitive to the moods of their owners and are usually eager to please them.
 Pugs are playful and thrive on human companionship.
-They also tend to have a snoozy nature and spend a lot of time napping.
 Pugs are often called "shadows" because they follow their owners around and like to stay close to the action, craving attention and affection from their owners.